MichaelCurrin/history-report/docs/exclusions.md

 ## 2. Create report

-Now you can generate a report without URLs you've already bookmarked, by using the path to the exclusion file you created above.
+Now you can generate a report which excludes the URLs you've already bookmarked by using the path to the exclusion file you created above.

 ```bash
 $ cd historyreport